abachurin/2048/README.md

  # A Very Simple and Fast Reinforcement Learning Agent for the 2048 Game
 Q-learning (kind of) with linear operator applied to some simple designed one-hot features as a value function, and the usual game score as a reward.
 After three days of training on 1 CPU core of an old Mac-book pro the Agent reaches 2048 in 84% of games, 4096 in 47%, 8192 - sometimes.
-Average score on a 1000 games is around 45,000.
+Average score is around 45,000.

 First time i saw 2048 tile was after just 2 minutes of training and 200 epsiodes.
 Plays a game to 2048 in about 1 second.
 This is my first project in Machine Learning, which took about three months to complete and it feels like magic to me! :)